nhanlon2/teaching-java/README.md

 See: https://web.archive.org/web/20130516014426/http://www.oracle.com/technetwork/java/codeconventions-141855.html#1852

 ## Initialisation blocks
 These can be static and non static.
 Static blocks load once per classloader, non static blocks load once per object initialisation, before any constructors run.
+The order of execution is:

+1) static initialization blocks of super classes

+2) static initialization blocks of the class

+3) instance initialization blocks of super classes

+4) ** constructors of super classes **

+5) instance initialization blocks of the class

+6) constructor of the class.

 ## Instantiation of an object
 When an object is created, the order of instantiation is: static members and blocks, instance members and blocks, then the constructor.